Skip to main content

 Getting Legal Help

-If you or a loved one have experienced any dangerous symptoms or unusual medical conditions while taking Yaz, Yasmin, or Ocella, you should first contact your doctor or other healthcare professional.
-You may also wish to meet with an experienced attorney to discuss your options and to protect your right to a legal remedy for any injuries caused by Yaz or Yasmine use.
+If you or a loved one experiences dangerous symptoms or unusual medical conditions while taking Yaz, Yasmin, or Ocella, seek medical attention.
+You should also contact an experienced product liability attorney to discuss your options and protect your legal rights.

 Was this helpful?